Sign in →

 -Ovarian or adrenal neoplasms: High estrogen values also may be observed and LH and FSH are low or "normal."
 Testosterone-producing ovarian or adrenal neoplasms often produce total testosterone values above 200 ng/dL.

 -Polycystic ovarian syndrome.
-Hirsutism, acne, menstrual disturbances, insulin resistance and, frequently, obesity form part of this syndrome: Total testosterone levels may be normal or mildly elevated and uncommonly above 200 ng/dL.
+Hirsutism, acne, menstrual disturbances, insulin resistance and, frequently, obesity form part of this syndrome: Total testosterone levels may be normal or mildly elevated and uncommonly exceed 200 ng/dL.

-The efficacy of testosterone replacement in female patients is under study.
+The only evidence-based indication for testosterone for women is for hypoactive sexual desire disorder/dysfunction.
+There are insufficient data for using testosterone for any other symptom/condition or for disease prevention.
 If it is used, then levels should be kept within the normal range for females at all times.
-Bioavailable or free testosterone levels should also be monitored to avoid overtreatment; see TTFB / Testosterone, Total, Bioavailable, and Free, Serum .
+Bioavailable or free testosterone levels should also be monitored to avoid overtreatment.

 Clinical Reference